jenlampton/upgradenotes/README.md

 Upgrade Notes
 ==============

-A collection of upgrade "scripts" for moving from Drupal 6 and Drupal 7 to Backdrop CMS.
+A collection of upgrade "scripts" for upgrading websites from Drupal 6 and/or Drupal 7 to Backdrop CMS.

-Each "script" is a markdown file for a single site, containing notes and Drush commands that should be run in sequence to complete an upgrade to Backdrop CMS.
+Each "script" is a markdown file for a single site, containing notes and a set of Drush commands that should be run in sequence to complete an upgrade.

 Almost all scripts have a matching custom module that performs cleanup tasks and various system updates as needed.
-Though the cleanup tasks may vary from one site to the next, the updates often correlate to one contrib module or another.
-Most of the custom modules are included here too, in the "code" directory.
+Though the cleanup tasks may vary from one site to the next, the updates often correlate to specific contrib modules, and can likely be reused..
+Most of the custom modules are included here too, i n the "code" directory.

 ## In this repository: